p42ai/js-assistant/README.md

 * **[Extract variable](https://p42.ai/documentation/code-assist/extract-variable)**: Extract one or more occurrences of an expression into a `const` variable.
 * **[Flatten array rest/spread property](https://p42.ai/documentation/code-assist/flatten-array-rest-property) ([Pro](https://p42.ai/pricing))**: Merge a ...[] expression into the outer array literal or destructuring expression.
 * **[Inline return](https://p42.ai/documentation/code-assist/inline-return)**: Convert a variable assignment to a `return` statement.
-* **[Lift default into parameter](https://p42.ai/documentation/code-assist/lift-default-into-parameter)**: Replace default value assignment expressions with default parameter values.
+* **[Move default value into parameter](https://p42.ai/documentation/code-assist/lift-default-into-parameter)**: Replace default value assignment expressions with default parameter values.
 * **[Merge into preceding destructuring assignment](https://p42.ai/documentation/code-assist/merge-into-preceding-destructuring-assignment)**: Combine an object destructuring assignment with its preceding sibling.
 * **[Merge variable declaration and initialization](https://p42.ai/documentation/code-assist/merge-variable-declaration-and-initialization)**: Convert the initial assignment of a variable into its declaration initializer.
+* **[Move const to top-level scope](https://p42.ai/documentation/code-assist/move-const-to-outer-scope) ([Pro](https://p42.ai/pricing))**: Move a constant to the top-level scope of the module.
 * **[Move field initialization into constructor](https://p42.ai/documentation/code-assist/move-field-initializer-into-constructor) ([Pro](https://p42.ai/pricing))**: Moves the assignment of the initial field value into the class constructor.
 * **[Move initialization into field declaration](https://p42.ai/documentation/code-assist/move-field-initializer-into-declaration) ([Pro](https://p42.ai/pricing))**: Moves the assignment of the initial field value into the field declaration.
 * **[Push variable declaration into initial value](https://p42.ai/documentation/code-assist/push-into-initial-value-declaration) ([Pro](https://p42.ai/pricing))**: Inlines a variable that is initialized with another variable into the declaration of that variable.
 * **[Push parameter into IIFE/IIAF](https://p42.ai/documentation/code-assist/push-parameter-into-iife)**: Push a parameter of an immediately-invoked function expressions (IIFEs) or an immediately-invoked arrow functions (IIAFs) into the function body.
+* **[Remove trailing array destructuring holes](https://p42.ai/documentation/code-assist/remove-trailing-array-destructuring-holes)**: Remove trailing array destructuring holes and empty array destructuring expressions.
 * **[Remove unused variable](https://p42.ai/documentation/code-assist/remove-unused-variable)**: Remove a variable that is not read or written.
 * **[Replace with existing variable](https://p42.ai/documentation/code-assist/replace-expression-with-existing-variable) ([Pro](https://p42.ai/pricing))**: Replace an expression with an existing variable.
 * **[Convert var to let or const](https://p42.ai/documentation/code-assist/replace-var-with-let-and-const)**: Replace `var` with block-scoped variables `let` and `const`.